wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_z_getoperationstatus.md

 ---
-title: zec:z_getoperationstatus \[POST\] {disallowed}
+title: z_getoperationstatus  {disallowed} - Zcash
-description: Get operation status and any associated result or error data.
-Theoperation will remain in memory.
+description: Example code for the z_getoperationstatus  {disallowed} json-rpc method. Сomplete guide on how to use z_getoperationstatus  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters